real-itu/REAL_website/content/authors/Rasmus Berg Palm/_index.md

 ---
 # Display name
-title: Miguel González Duque
+title: Rasmus Berg Palm

 authors:
-- Miguel González Duque
+- Rasmus Berg Palm

 # Is this the primary user of the site?
-superuser: true
+superuser: false

 # Role/position/tagline
-role: PhD Student
+role: Postdoc
-user_groups: ["PhD Students"]
+user_groups: ["Postdocs"]

 # Organizations/Affiliations to show in About widget
 organizations: